SecondAcNo/rinne-cli-experiments/README.md

 - Cross-platform validation and improvements (experimental)

 - **v0.9.2 progresses toward Linux support for CLI**
+    - Linux support is best-effort and not a complete, fully supported implementation.

 ### 10.3 GUI & Integrations (Experimental)

 - GUI development using **Avalonia + C#**
+    - (Linux(ubuntu) and Windows implementations completed. )

     - Fallback to **Electron** is under consideration if critical issues arise